LineageOS, the official fork of CyanogenMod, does not have an Xposed version available yet.

 You will also find that MicroG does not work anymore because the OS does not have Signature Spoofing!

-Enabling signature spoofing on LineageOS (works for CyanogenMod 13 too)
+Enabling signature spoofing on LineageOS (works with CyanogenMod 13 too)

-As of today (27/01/2017) there is still no Xposed available.
+There is no Xposed available for Android 7+.
 So I looked for a way to enable signature spoofing without Xposed.
 Fortunately there are some!